oceanprotocol-archive/dev-ocean/doc/development/python-style-guide.md

 ## Linter

+Most of the Ocean repositories containing Python code have [Flake8](http://flake8.pycqa.org/en/latest/) set up as the default linter for checking Python code style.

-We use Codacy to check code style, and Codacy uses [PyLint](https://www.pylint.org/) to check Python code style.
+We use Codacy to check the code style of all pull requests, and Codacy uses [PyLint](https://www.pylint.org/) to check Python code style.

 ## Global imports